kingzamzon/docs/docs/sdk/serverless-signing/overview.md

 :::info
 **STATE OF THE NETWORK**

-Using Lit Actions in production IS now supported on the [Habanero Mainnet Beta](../../network/networks/mainnet).
+Using Lit Actions in production IS now supported on the [Habanero Mainnet](../../network/networks/mainnet) and [Manzano Testnet](../../network/networks/testnet).
 Check out the [docs on migration](../../network/migration-guide) to learn how you can start building on Habanero today.

 :::